Swanky-Ibises/eduGamer/README.md

 Our team inherited a small codebase with a vision to make a collection of educational games.
 We expanded the project with 7 new games, word of the day, a chat client, and leaderboard.

-## Main Components and their purposes: ##
+## Main Components: ##

 index.js:
-  In order to provide the 'illusion' of multiple pages, react-router has to be implemented to direct react to render the proper component.
-This file contains all routes used to render and make available the proper html elements and the functions that interact with them.

-  config.js:
-  The API used here is from https://market.mashape.com/wordsapi/wordsapi.
-You'll be able to generate your own wordsapi key and enter it in this file.
+React Router is used to serve multiple routes/pages and is the hub of all components.

 App.js:
-  Currently renders the whole webpage through the navbar, which is the one constant element that should be rendered throughout the whole website.
-The state is currently not used, but is left there for future use.
+Template into which components are injected.
+The navbar is initialized here.

 NavBar.js:
-  Contains a logout function and renders the other components when the proper link is clicked on.
+Contains links to the homepage, leaderboard, all the games, profile, and sign-in/sign-up components.

 SignUp.js:
-  This component is a sign up form that makes posts requests to the server with data containing the username and password.
+This component is a sign up form that makes POST requests with a user's username and password.
-  Note: In order to keep the user logged in across components and also have persistent error messages that don't disappear after a re-render, we store the username and error messages in the local storage object.
-Upon a dismount, the error message local storage object is cleared but the local storage username persists.
+In order to keep the user login persistent, the username is stored in local storage.

 Login.js:
-  This component is a login form that is similar to the SignUp form in that it makes posts requests to the server with data containing the username and password.
-  Note: In order to keep the user logged in across components and also have persistent error messages that don't disappear after a re-render, we store the username and error messages in the local storage object.
-Upon a dismount, the error message local storage object is cleared but the local storage username persists.
+This component is similar to SignUp.js but is a login form instead.

+### Games: ###

+#### GameMemory (Card matching): ####
+- GameMemory.js: The main component storing the state of the game board
+- GameMemoryCard.js: A single card

+#### MasterMind ####
+- Description goes here

+#### MemorizeTiles (Memorize a tile pattern) ####
+- MemorizeTiles.js: The main component storing the state of the game board and all logical interactions and rendering the game

+#### ReactionCircle (Reaction testing) ####
+- ReactionCircle.js: Contains all logic and rendering for the game

+#### Scramble (Unscramble the word with a definition) ####
+- Data.js: JSON data of words and definitions
+- GameScramble.js: The main component and storage of state for the game
+- Score.js: Score component for the game
+- Timer.js: Timer component for the game

+#### Simon ####
+- Description goes here

+#### Sudoku ####
+- Description goes here

+#### TypingSpeedmaster (Speed typing) ####
+- TypingSpeedmaster.js: The main component of the game.
+Makes a GET request to the numbersapi.com API for random trivia text.

 ## Back-End Components: ##